-Figure 3 illustrates the database architecture.
-After the database design is completed, the UI/UX design is carried out in two stages.
-Starting with a low-fidelity design in the form of a wireframe, and then progressing to a high-fidelity design in the form of UI/UX and prototyping.
+Figure 3 presents the database architecture.
+Following the completion of the database design, the UI/UX design was developed in two stages.
+The process began with a low-fidelity wireframe, which was then refined into a high-fidelity UI/UX prototype.
 Both low-fidelity and high-fidelity designs are effective at identifying usability problems (Walker et al., 2002).
-Figure 4 depicts low and high-fidelity designs for a forum page.
+Figure 4 illustrates the low- and high-fidelity designs created for the forum page.